Articles

 Terminal Tackle

 When setting up our rod for fishing with a downrigger, we like to use a ball bearing swivel or bead chain off the mainline.
-Then a McMahon snap (scissor snap) is added off the swivel to do quick changes of the flasher.
+Then a McMahon Snap (scissor snap) is added off the swivel to do quick changes of the flasher.

 When setting up for fishing without a downrigger and using a mooching sinker, we simply tie the mainline right to the swivel on the weight.
 Then we tie the leader to the swivel on the other side the weight.
 If using a mooching ball weight, a bead chain swivel or bearing swivel would be attached to the line after the sinker has been threaded on.
 Extra bead chain swivels or a crane swivel should be kept on hand to attach to your leaders and to clip onto the flasher.